| CHAPTER D29 WITNESSING AND CONTENDING FOR THE FAITH |

 (I never join the two words version

-sword and therefore cannot walk together with it; and he doesn’t humbly and
+with his sword and therefore cannot walk together with it; and he doesn’t

-submissively accept his sword as his authority in all matters of faith and
+humbly and submissively accept his sword as his authority in all matters of

-practice.
-On the contrary, like a willful and shrewish woman he disdains,
+faith and practice.
+On the contrary, like a willful and shrewish woman he

-insults, corrects, dishonors, and disregards what his version says.
-And the way
+disdains, insults, corrects, dishonors, and disregards what his version says.

-these Christians treat their version is an exact picture of how they treat the
+And the way these Christians treat their version is an exact picture of how

 Anyway, the “version bearers” cannot